 Unfortunately, how men handle divorce is not always reasonable or nice.
 If the subject of divorce hasn't come up before, your announcement that you're leaving may take him totally by surprise (even if your marriage has been miserable for years).
 Upon hearing the news, some men react with stony silence, others leave the house to think, many ask why, and still others will get nasty and vindictive.

 The first three reactions are fairly common and easy to handle, but the angry spouse is a different story, especially if he is a narcissist.
-If you think that your husband will have the tendency to fly off the handle when you tell him that you want a divorce, read the following article from Michael James on how to best proceed:
+If you think that your husband will have the tendency to fly off the handle when you tell him that you want a divorce, read the following article on how to best proceed:

 The stress of getting divorced lowers people's resistance and ability to contain themselves.
 It's for that reason you see the "flip-flop" in moods and demeanor.
 Remember, it's not as if the divorcing process causes someone to snap.
 Instead, what is being seen is the negative side of a person which has always been there but suppressed and now showing itself.